Historic Amazon Union Vote Count Begins This Week For Alabama Warehouse

 Voting officially ends Monday for some 5,800 Amazon warehouse workers in Bessemer, Ala., who have been casting ballots by mail on whether to unionize.
 It's the first union election in years at Amazon, the country's second-largest private employer with 800,000 workers.

-The union push has drawn big-name endorsements, from President Biden and Republican Sen. Marco Rubio to Hollywood star Donny Glover and NFL players.
+The union push has drawn big-name endorsements, from President Biden and Republican Sen. Marco Rubio to Hollywood star Danny Glover and NFL players.

 Amazon, which has long fought off labor organizing among its workers, staged a hard-nosed campaign to sway its Bessemer workers against unionizing.

-Note: A previous version of this story incorrectly referred to Danny Glover as Donny.